openid/fapi/FAPI_2_0_Baseline_Profile.md

      the previous refresh token) will succeed.
  21. shall issue pushed authorization requests `request_uri` with `expires_in` values of between 5 and 600 seconds.
+ 22. if using DPoP, shall not use the nonce mechanism defined in [@!I-D.ietf-oauth-dpop]

 **NOTE**: In order to facilitate interoperability the authorization server should also accept  its token endpoint URL or the URL of the endpoint at which the assertion was received in the `aud` claim received in client authentication assertions.